SeldonIO/seldon-core/samples/huggingface.md

 				"content_type": "hg_jsonlist"
 			},
 			"data": [
-				"{\"generated_text\": \"Once upon a time in a galaxy far away that the vast majority of our current civilization is of the same technological, racial, and culture, humanity may have found a way out of those limitations.
-This may be where the future is not at stake.\"}"
+				"{\"generated_text\": \"Once upon a time in a galaxy far away, scientists in the universe are told the universe is on a collision course with stars, and the result is the emergence of new universes.
+This has been possible for, say, the distant history of the Milky\"}"
 			]
 		}
 	]